rweather/ascon-suite/README.md

 missing libc functions or other platform constraints.
 Only the static library libascon\_static.a is built in the minimal configuration.

+If you are having problems compiling the assembly code backends, then I will need some extra information to help diagnose the problem.
+Navigate to the "test/compiler" directory and follow the instructions in the README.md file there.

 History
 -------